Traditional Plant-Based Cooking

 Assemble the coq au vin:

-• The cauliflower steaks can be nestled into the sauce/stew in the cooking pan once both are ready, or place a cauliflower steak onto a dinner plate and ladle over the sauce.
+• The cauliflower steaks can be nestled into the stew in the cooking pan once both are ready, or place a cauliflower steak onto a dinner plate and ladle over the thick stew.
 Garnish with a sprinkling of fresh parsley if liked.

 fresh parsley

-• Optional: Sides of mashed potato, green beans, and crusty bread or dinner rolls are a nice addition.
+• Enjoy with sides of mashed potato, green beans, and crusty bread or dinner rolls.

 Notes